OpenNebula/docs/source/management_and_operations/backups/veeam.rst

 Veeam Backups
 ================================================================================

 Veeam is a backup and recovery software that provides data protection and disaster recovery solutions for virtualized environments.
-The OpenNebula oVirtAPI server allows to backup OpenNebula VMs from the Veaam interface.
+The OpenNebula oVirtAPI Server allows to backup OpenNebula VMs from the Veaam interface.

 Compatiblity
 ================================================================================